All About Manufacturing Production Technicians

 - Metallurgical Lab Technician

-There were about 76,800 jobs for Manufacturing Production Technician in 2016 (in the United States).
+In the United States, there were 76,800 jobs for Manufacturing Production Technician in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Production Technician by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+There will be an estimated 7,100 positions for Manufacturing Production Technician per year.

 The states with the most job growth for Manufacturing Production Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.